Trialis/Pokecord-Selfbot/README.md

 The 'Bulk Trader' is a paid extension to the SelfBot.
 See [the Donate page](https://github.com/DankDominick/pokecord-selfbot#donate).
 It trades all of the Pokemon in your inventory to another user in less than a second.
 ##### Usage
 ~p bulk-trade @[username]
+## Installation
+To install, simply run `install.bat` in the master folder.
+After installation is finished, the SelfBot will automatically start.
+You may start the SelfBot at any time by running `start.bat` in the master folder.
+The SelfBot will open the Discord desktop program if it is not already running, or take you to the download page.
 ## Donate
 ### Features
 A donation of US$1 will unlock all paid plugins to the base SelfBot software.